This program qualifies for up to $8,000 in tuition assistance.

 We have degree agreements with Southern Illinois University and Ferris State University.
 Moraine Valley Automotive Technology A.A.S. degree graduates can complete two more years at either Southern Illinois University or Ferris State University to earn a Bachelor’s Degree in Automotive Technology.

-Employment of automotive service technicians and mechanics is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of automotive service technicians and mechanics is projected to grow 1% from 2021 to 2031.
 Job opportunities for qualified jobseekers should be very good.

 This program prepares the student for an entry-level position in the automotive service industry.